macetini/URPCustomWaterShader/README.md

 * Simulates a realistic water surface using the Gerstner Wave equation
 * Adjustable wave parameters (amplitude, frequency, direction) for customizable wave behavior
-* Compatible with [insert rendering engine/ platform]

 ## Usage

-To use this shader, simply apply it to a mesh that represents the water surface.
+To use this shader, apply it to a mesh that represents the water surface.
 You can adjust the wave parameters to control the appearance and behavior of the waves.

 ## Parameters